Term GradesPage address: https://www.mnsu.edu/registrar/facultygrades.html

 Posting grades begins seven calendar days prior to the last official day of the course and ends four business days after the last day of the term.
 Each course has its own time period when grades may be posted.
 If an instructor teaches four courses, it is possible that each one could have a different date when posting could begin--they would all have the same ending date for posting.

-The easiest way of finding posting dates is to log into E-services and select Class Management -> Grade Entry.
-Press GO for any course and it will display the date that posting of grades for that course begins.
+The easiest way of finding posting dates is to log into E-services and click on Faculty/Grade & LDA Entry and then click on Enter Grades and it will display the date that posting of grades for that course begins.

 Last Day of Attendance (LDA)

 This feature is used for dealing with situations in which students register for a class, but then either never attend or stop attending after some point in the term.
 In such instances, students' various forms of financial aid may be affected.
 The University is legally required to collect and process LDA information for such purposes.